This guide provides information about how to install a set of Disruptive Technologies sensors and cloud connectors.

 Noise in the environment

 - In a room full of people speaking at the same time, it is hard to hear anyone but the person next to you.
-If range is far below expectations in direct-line-of-sight setups, background radio noise should be investigated.
-Damaged or low quality radio equipment may be sources of noise.
+If the range is far below expectations in direct-line-of-sight setups, background radio noise should be investigated.
+Damaged or low-quality radio equipment may be sources of noise.

 Radio transmission modes